 1911 Ziegfeld Follies of 1911 opens at New York's Jardin de Paris.
 Irving Berlin contributes songs including "Woodman, Woodman, Spare That Tree" and "You've Built a Fire Down in My Heart."

-1975 George C. Scott stars as Arthur Miller’s tragic hero Willy Loman in a revival of Death of a Salesman at Circle in the Square on Broadway.
-The play, directed by Scott, also features Teresa Wright, Harvey Keitel and James Farentino as the Loman family.
+1975 The first revival of Arthur Miller’s Death of a Salesman opens at Circle in the Square on Broadway, starring George C. Scott as tragic hero Willy Loman.
+The play, directed by Scott, also features Teresa Wright, Harvey Keitel, and James Farentino as the Loman family.

-1991 George Bernard Shaw's Getting Married is revived on Broadway at Circle in the Square.
-Stephen Porter directs a cast that includes Elizabeth Franz, Patrick Tull, Simon Jones, Madeleine Potter and Walter Bobbie.
-The production will play 70 performances and close Aug.
-25.
+1991 The most recent revival of George Bernard Shaw's Getting Married opens at Broadway at Circle in the Square.
+Stephen Porter directs a cast that includes Elizabeth Franz, Patrick Tull, Simon Jones, Madeleine Potter, and Walter Bobbie.
+The production plays 70 performances before closing August 25.